digitake/digitake.github.io/_posts/2016-10-27-Compile-cocos2dx-for-multiple-CPU-arch.markdown

 `cocos compile -s <project-dir> -m debug -p android --app-abi armeabi:x86 --ap android-13`

 You might not need option `--ap` on your machine.
 This is environment specific.
-If you found out that cocos keep using a default android API version lover than 13.
+If you found out that cocos keep using a default android API version lower than 13.
 You'd better keep is option on.
+Or another solution is to uninstall all your APIs which version are lower than 13, then you can omit this option.